Updated on June 26, 2019

 In 2016, as our scope continued to widen and we started to collaborate more and more with different stakeholders to work on complex issues like child labor, living wage and climate change, our name changed again to better reflect our business.
 Shortened to simply, UTZ, this name gives us the flexibility to extend our reach further in different directions, enabling us to make an even greater impact on sustainable production around the world.

-Currently, UTZ is the largest certification program for coffee and cocoa in the world.
-In 2017 we celebrated our 15th anniversary.
+Currently, the UTZ program is the largest certification program for coffee and cocoa in the world.
+In 2017 we celebrated our 15th anniversary and in January 2018 we joined forces with the Rainforest Alliance to create even more impact for people and planet.
 Join us as our journey continues and see where our organization, and the mission behind it, take us next.
+Read all about the new 2020 Certification Program.

-Curious to see how your company can benefit from working with UTZ?
+Curious to see how your company can benefit from working with the UTZ program?
 Want to know more how we can help your business flourish?
-Get in touch at email@example.com and watch our animated video about the UTZ story:
+Simply send us an email.
+Watch the animated video about the UTZ story below: